2016 was a bad year for drivers in the United States… the deadliest in nearly a decade.

 But technology can be slow to catch the majority.
 Most people still aren’t driving cars with advanced safety features.
-Self-driving cars aren’t quite a practical reality for most.
+Self-driving cars aren’t a practical reality.
 And while laws can punish negligence, they can’t prevent it… human nature is immutable.

 Of course, the biggest factor contributing to motorist deaths in 2016 is one we didn’t see coming ten or twenty years ago: the use of cell phones behind the wheel.

 Distracted Driving is the biggest and scariest threat on the roads today.
 It’s enough to unnerve anyone with a loved one who drives.
 Its death toll is staggering, and there’s no real indication of hope on the horizon where driver behavior is concerned.

 With that in mind, what can we expect from the 2017 traffic accident statistics?
 Are we in for another tragic uptick in fatalities?
 And if so, what might that mean for your firm?

 We’ll see some of these answers for certain in a few months.
 The 2016 stats were published in February, so we expect this year’s stats will be released around the same time.